Who was King Ahaziah in the Bible?Question: "Who was King Ahaziah in the Bible?"

 Answer: There are two kings named Ahaziah in the Bible; one ruled in the northern kingdom of Israel and the other in the southern kingdom of Judah.
 In a long line of righteous and unrighteous kings that ruled in the northern and southern kingdoms, these men were both evil kings.

-Ahaziah of Israel was king from 853–852 BC.
+Ahaziah of Israel was king from 853—852 BC.
 He was the son of Ahab and Jezebel, who were among the most wicked rulers Israel ever had.
 Ahaziah’s parents brought Baal worship into the land and turned God’s people away from Him; although Ahaziah reigned for only two years, he was just as evil as his parents.
 He “aroused the anger of the LORD” (1 Kings 22:53) due to his own worship of Baal, which continued to lead the people into sin and idolatry.
-At one point King Ahaziah of Israel tried to ally with King Jehoshaphat of Judah, but Jehoshaphat refused.
-It is possible that Jehoshaphat, a righteous ruler, had learned his lesson about foolish alliances when he had joined King Ahab in an ill-fated battle (2 Chronicles 18) and now wanted nothing to do with Ahab’s wicked son.
+At one point King Ahaziah of Israel tried to ally with King Jehoshaphat of Judah, but, after a warning from one of God’s prophets, Jehoshaphat severed ties with the wicked king (verse 49; cf. 2 Chronicles 20:37).

 At some point during his reign, King Ahaziah of Israel fell out of a window, injuring himself badly.
 He was confined to bed, and, rather than inquire of the Lord, Ahaziah sent messengers to inquire of Baal-Zebub, the “god” of Ekron, to see if he would recover (2 Kings 1:2).
 The Lord sent His prophet, Elijah, to confront the messengers and give them God’s message for King Ahaziah: he would never recover from his injuries and would die in his bed.